ChristinePhandi/face_recognition/README.md

 #### This is a front-end web app made by using REACT.js .The First step is register & signin into the app.
 Then, copy & paste an image URL to the app.
 The app will try to detect a face from the image.
-The back-end code is in the FR_API repo()
+For the back-end code visit FR_API repo(https://github.com/ChristinePhandi/FR_API.git)

 You can see the demo app in here : https://face-recognition-by-cp22.herokuapp.com/